AspieArchitect/DataCatalogDoc/DecisionRegister/decision_002.md

 ## WHAT?
 Under normal circumstances using views on views would be strongly discouraged.

-Views on views create diagnoistic nightmares and inadvertent duplication of joins and datasets
+Views on views create diagnostic nightmares and inadvertent duplication of joins and datasets

 In this case the choice to use views on views is a concious one.